 Top Tips For An Effective CV

 Having a polished and professional CV is key to getting noticed by recruiters and the likes.
-Here are our best tips to assist you!
+Here are our best

 1. Conciseness – think of your CV as an appetiser to a potential employer, not a main course.
 You don’t want to give them indigestion!